 We’ll cover the entire spectrum of what the product development process looks like in the content below.

-7. Now you’re ready to go to production.
+Now you’re ready to go to production.
 We’ll source a factory for you to make the production run, and get you a quote on the final, packaged product.

-1. A prototype that is a final representation of the product as you want it manufactured, and/or final engineer’s drawings.
+- A prototype that is a final representation of the product as you want it manufactured, and/or final engineer’s drawings.

-2. Purchase quantities per part.
+- Purchase quantities per part.

-3. The major city closest to you so that we can provide a quote with the freight included.
+- The major city closest to you so that we can provide a quote with the freight included.

-Ready to get started?
-Call us at 719-264-5007 or fill out the form at our Contact page.
+Give us a call at 480-372-5285 or fill out the form on our Contact page.